The Best Time To Buy a New Car

 When is the best time to buy a new car?
 Getting a straight answer can be trickier than you think.
 The market for cars is—like the market for every other commodity—not an exact science.
 Knowing when to buy depends on who you ask.
 Here’s a breakdown from experts in the field:

-“There’s some truth to the idea that new-car dealers may make better deals at the end of the month,” says Phil Reed of Edmunds.com.
+“There’s some truth to the idea that new-car dealers may make better deals at the end of the month,” says Phil Reed, senior consumer advice editor of Edmunds.com.
 “But people shouldn’t think that a little tip like that alone will get them a great deal.”
 Most car dealerships operate on a quota system, where they receive an incremental bonus for hitting their monthly numbers.
 If a dealer is coming up short at the end of the month, he may be more motivated to knock down the price of a car.